 Good photos can make your home stand out in MLS and other websites that buyer’s use to find their homes.
 Taking a few extra moments to make everything look its best can mean real money in your pocket.
 Sellers that take the time to follow some of the tips below can see faster sales at higher prices in the long run.

-Because professional photography can be had so affordably, we always recommend letting a professional do the job for you.
-But if you want to do the job yourself (you are selling your home yourself, afterall), here are the top 7 tips to help you get the job done like a professional.
+We always recommend letting a professional photographer do the job for you.
+But if you want to do the job yourself (you are selling your home yourself, after all), here are the top 7 tips to help you get the job done like a professional.

-1. Clean Up!
 In order to make your photos look great, you have to make your house look great.
-Put everything away, vaccuum everything (including the furniture and curtains), and clear off all horizontal surfaces so they are bare).
-The floor should also be bare except for the furniture.
+Put everything away, vacuum everything (including the furniture and curtains), and clear off all horizontal surfaces so they are free of clutter.
+The floor should also be bare, except for furniture.
 The longer your eye travels without hitting an object, the bigger and airier the room looks.
-Don't be afraid to move stuff out of the way to take a picture, then move it all back.
+Don't be afraid to move stuff out of the way to take a picture, then move it all back when you're done.

-6. Be Selective.
-Make sure that you get a main listing photo that will get potential buyers to click on your listing.
+Make sure that you get a primary listing photo that will get potential buyers to click on your listing.
 Also, showcase each room of your home that is important to buyers - especially kitchens, outdoor spaces, and bathrooms.
-(But don't forget to close the toilet lids, clear counters, etc. to make sure these spaces look their best!).
+(Don't forget to close the toilet lids, clear counters, etc. to make sure these spaces look their very best!)

 Put your photos in a order that will help buyers understand the layout of the house.
 All the first floor photos first, second floor second, etc. This will allow potential buyers to envision themselves walking through your home and actually living there.